jaideepbb/WeatherMate/README.md

 # WeatherMate
-WeatherMate is a Python-based weather app using Tkinter.
-It fetches real-time weather data via an API, displaying temperature, humidity, and conditions for any city.
-The simple interface ensures quick and easy weather checks.
+WeatherMate is a lightweight weather application built using Python and Tkinter.
+It provides real-time weather updates by fetching data from an API, allowing users to check temperature, humidity, and weather conditions for different cities.
+The user-friendly interface includes input fields for city selection and visually appealing labels to display weather details.
+With its simple yet effective design, WeatherMate is a great tool for quick weather checks. tools and technoly : python and Tkinter